MeridianAlgo/Bitflow-Original/README.md

 ```

 ### 3. **Configure Settings and Let it do the rest!!!**
-BitFlow uses a simple text-based settings system.
-Modify files in the `user_settings/` directory:
+BitFlow uses a simple text-based settings system and to run the entire program just do this:

 ```bash
 node bitflow.js <token>